VMO2020/InterviewsTests/Questions.md

 1c.- The third aspect of Object Oriented Programming is about encapsulation where you hide certain pieces of information within the object so they’re not accessible.

-# 2.- What is class in Javascript?
+# 2.- What is "class" in Javascript?

 JavaScript Classes are templates for JavaScript Objects.
 Classes are used to create objects.